What is Photox Therapy and How Does It Work?

 Are These Therapies Safe?

-Ozone is perhaps the safest medical procedure.
-A survey done in Germany of close to 5 million treatments showed an accident rate of 7 serious incidents, all associated with direct IV injection of the gas (not done in our clinic).
+A survey done in Germany of close to 5 million ozone treatments showed an accident rate of 7 serious incidents, all associated with direct IV injection of the gas (not done in our clinic).

 Hydrogen peroxide intravenously has a long history of safe use, with the first administrations given to fight the worst pneumonia cases.
 People often do not understand that oxidants are vital to health.
 Most people who are ill are not suffering because of an excess of free radical exposure or oxidant stress, but because their ability to buffer free radicals with the appropriate intracellular proteins (glutathione, superoxide dismutase) is diminished.
 The measured application of oxidative therapies induces the restoration of free radical buffering capacity, corrects cellular oxygen metabolism, and activates the immune system.